stroblme/natLight/README.md

 ## Usage

-You can run the main method of the script (which displays Sunrise, Sunset, Time and RGB Value) via:
+You can run the main method of the script (which displays Sunrise, Sunset, Time and RGB Value as well as a plot) via:

 python natLight2RGB.py